SIG MCX: Design details

-The SIG MCX series features a short-stroke gas piston with dual recoil spring system to reduce recoil and improve the reliability of the weapon; this was based on the design of the earlier SIG MPX.
+The SIG MCX series features a short-stroke gas piston with dual recoil spring system to reduce recoil and improve the reliability of the rifle; this was based on the design of the earlier SIG MPX.
 The MCX features a system that enables conversion between 5.56×45mm NATO, .300 AAC Blackout, and 7.62×39mm ammunition, using standard 5.56 mm STANAG magazines for 5.56×45mm NATO and .300 AAC Blackout, and specially designed STANAG-compatible magazines for 7.62×39mm.
 The MCX is designed to deliver optimal performance with .300 AAC Blackout and an optional suppressor.

 The barrel's profile is tapered at the crown to enable the installation of muzzle devices and direct-thread sound suppressors without the use of washers that degrade performance and enables the devices to self-center on installation.
 The barrel can be changed in a matter of seconds to another length or a different caliber.
 Additionally the barrels are nitride coated for corrosion resistance.
 It features hardened steel wear points.

 First generation MCX variants have a forend made of aluminum with a KeyMod system to add accessories while second generation MCX variants have an M-LOK handguard.
 Controls are mostly ambidextrous including the charging handle but not the bolt release.
 Sig produces four stock configurations for the MCX carbine.
 The overall layout of the two rifles is similar.
 SIG designed the upper receiver to be compatible with standard AR-15 and M16 lower receivers with the help of an adapter.

 An integrally suppressed upper receiver group based on the MCX was selected by USSOCOM for the SURG (Suppressed Upper Receiver Group) contract in July 2018.
 These suppressed uppers would be paired with existing M4A1 lowers in SOCOM inventory.